 Situated in north-eastern Europe with a coastline along the Baltic Sea, Latvia has borders with Estonia, Russia, Belarus and Lithuania.
 It has linguistic links with Lithuania to the south, and historical and religious ties with Estonia to the north.

-Not much more than a decade after it regained independence during the demise of the Soviet Union, Latvia was welcomed as an member of the European Union in May 2004.
-The move came a matter of weeks after it joined Nato.
+Not much more than a decade after it regained independence during the demise of the Soviet Union, Latvia joined the European Union and Nato in 2004.

 For centuries Latvia was primarily an agricultural country, with seafaring, fishing and forestry as other important economic factors.

-More than a quarter of the population is primarily Russian-speaking, and Russian propaganda efforts in this community are a cause of concern for the Latvian authorities.
+Some 24% of the population is primarily Russian-speaking, and Russian propaganda efforts in this community are a cause of concern for the Latvian authorities.
+Since Russia's invasion of Ukraine in 2022, Lativa has banned all Russian broadcast channels.

 Although generally a ceremonial post, Latvia's president can veto legislation, call referendums, and has some leeway in nominating the prime minister for parliamentary approval.